See below for our gallery of who’s who:

 Baptism & Wedding Coordinator

-I’m part of the All Saints Church team and I’m responsible for keeping the registers upto date (for weddings, banns, baptism and confirmations) liasing with Rev. Nigel.
+I’m part of the All Saints Church team and I’m responsible for keeping the registers upto date (for weddings, banns, baptism and confirmations) liasing with the church wardens and the PCC.

 I was born and grew up in Windsor although I now live in Englefield Green.
 I have worshipped in this church for over 25yrs and enjoy the fellowship of my church family.